project-chip/connectedhomeip/docs/silabs/wifi/BUILD_PI_ENV.md

-# Using the Pre-Built Rasberry Pi "Matter Hub" Image

-When using a Raspberry Pi as a controller in your Matter network you have two options

-# Building Environment using Raspberry Pi 4
+# Building the Chip-Tool using Raspberry Pi 4

 ## To flash the Ubuntu OS onto the SD card: